intermediate 25-30 minutes

 How AI search visibility works

 Before optimizing, you need to understand what you are optimizing for.
-Superlines tracks four core metrics:
+Superlines tracks five core metrics:

 These metrics are fundamentally different from Google rankings.
 In traditional search, you optimize a page to rank for a keyword.
 In AI search, you optimize your entire brand presence so that AI models choose to include you when synthesizing an answer.